ozaner/ozanerhansha.github.io-OLD/_posts/math/prob-notes/00-0-0-prob-notes-2.md

 date: 2018-12-30
 tags: math probability-theory
 ---
-Notes for *A First Course in Probability* Ch.
-2 - Axioms of Probability
+My notes on Ross' *A First Course in Probability*.
+Chapter 2 - Axioms of Probability

 ## Sample Spaces and Events
 When considering an experiment or real world phenomena whose definite outcome is not known but whose possible outcomes *are* known, we can model it with a sample space.
 A sample space $\Omega$ is the set of possible outcomes of an experiment.
 For example, the sample space of a dice roll is: